 The Greek authorities overcame one more hurdle in the post-programme surveillance process as the European Commission released on Wednesday the tenth report since the final programme was completed in the summer of 2018.

-Greece’s manufacturing PMI slipped to 48.7 points in October from 50 points in September, according to the latest data from Markit.
+Greece’s manufacturing PMI rose to 58 points in May from 54.4 points in April, signalling that the sector is poised for a strong rebound, according to the latest data from Markit.

-Credit movement in the Greek private sector rose by 2.4 percent in September after an increase of 1.9 percent in August, Bank of Greece (BoG) figures showed on Tuesday.
+Credit movement in the Greek private sector rose an annual 2.4 percent in April, compared with 2.9 percent in March, Bank of Greece (BoG) figures showed.